vineetg3/aplora/README.md

    This creates an `out` directory containing the extension code.
 5. Load the extension into Chrome:
    - Open `chrome://extensions/` in your Chrome browser.
-   - Enable “Developer Mode” (top-right corner).
+   - Enable "Developer Mode" (top-right corner).
    - Click on "Load unpacked" and select the `out` directory.
 6. The extension should now be available in your Chrome extensions bar.